httpwg/http-extensions/draft-ietf-httpbis-priority.md

 defines the Priority HTTP header field, a protocol-version-independent and end-to-end priority signal.
 Clients can use this header to signal priority to servers in order to specify the precedence of HTTP responses.
 Similarly, servers behind an intermediary can use it to signal priority to the intermediary.
+After a client sends a request, it may be beneficial for it to change the priority of the response, {{reprioritization}} describes this reprioritization.
-{{h2-update-frame}} and {{h3-update-frame}} define version-specific frames that carry priority parameters, which clients can use for reprioritization.
+{{h2-update-frame}} and {{h3-update-frame}} define version-specific frames that carry priority parameters for reprioritization.

 Header field and frame priority signals are input to a server's response prioritization process.
 They are only a suggestion and do not guarantee any